- Designated student captains for each team are responsible for the knowledge of the policies and procedures of the

 Forfeits are the most damaging occurrence in your intramural program.
 Enthusiasm and participation quickly diminish after appearing for a contest only to have the opponents fail to show.
 Your entry form is a contract with the IM Department and other students to the effect that if you say you will play, you will be there for your games.

 ANY TEAM THAT IS ASSESSED A SINGLE FORFEIT WILL BE KICKED OUT OF THE LEAGUE/TOURNAMENT.

 Forfeits will be assessed under the following conditions:

 - If a team or individual fails to report to the scheduled place within 10 minutes after the scheduled time for a contest.
 To obtain a contest victory by forfeit, the full lineup must be present and ready to play.
 If both teams and/or individuals fail to appear, both will be charged with a forfeit.

-- In team sports, the team must have at least a minimum of one less than the official number of players ready to play at the scheduled time.
+- For team sports, the team must have at least a minimum of one less than the official number of players ready to play at the scheduled time.
 Any less in attendance and a forfeit will be assessed.

 - If a team is found to be using an ineligible player.

 - Not observing the co-ed rule in those league in which it is mandated: at least two members of any under-represented gender must be on the field of play at all times.
 A team may start and play with one member of an under-represented gender but must play a person-down until the second person of any under-represented gender arrives at the game.

 In the case of inclement weather, a final decision will be made by 3:00 p.m. by the IM Office.
 After such time, the captains of the respective teams will be contacted by phone, text, and/or email.
 Teams should be ready to play unless contacted by the IM department.
 Postponed games will be replayed if time and facilities are available.
 In the event that a postponed game cannot be replayed, it will be recorded as a no game and will not count toward the team's overall record.